adehad/dhikr-hub/site/content/Contributing/developer.md

 2. Clone your fork locally
 3. Create a new branch for your changes
 4. Start the Hugo development server: `hugo serve`
-5. Make your changes
+5. Make your changes and review the output.
 6. Commit and push your changes
 7. Create a pull request

+> The respoistory is configured with a VS Code devcontainer which can be used even in the
+> browser for a complete developer environment.

 ## Common Challenges

 ### Arabic Text

-- Ensure proper Unicode representation for Arabic characters
+- Ensure proper Unicode representation for Arabic characters (we have a lint step to raise any issues)
 - Include all diacritical marks for proper pronunciation
 - Use the appropriate tools mentioned in the README for capturing text

 ### Hugo Specifics

-- The project uses the hugo-book theme with customisations
+- The project uses the `hugo-book` theme with customisations
-- Changes to shortcodes require careful testing as they affect all content
+- Changes to existing shortcodes require careful testing as they affect all content
 - When adding shortcode examples to documentation, escape the delimiters to prevent execution

 ### Testing Content